birdneststream/asciibird/README.md

 ASCIIBIRD DEVELOPMENT - BORING VUEJS DEV STUFF FOR ASCII CREATION

-# TODAY
+# FOCUS

-DRAWING blocks bro.
+* Have multiple canvas elements, they can different z-index for the layers.

+* Fix up the store, put in code and more shit in there
+  * Store colours, tools and any other shit in here

 ## HOW TO DRAW BLOCKS

 * What we are doing now, the slowest worst way that uses > 4gb of ram for a blank 80x80 ascii lol

-* Canvas
+* **Plain vanilla Canvas**

-* Webgl renderding direct to canvas, three.js webgl
+* Webgl rendering direct to canvas, three.js webgl

-# Doneish

-* Initial data structure which will hold our ASCII informations.
-* Added vue-tailwind.com
+* Render as SVG

-# Things To Do
+# Things To Do Later

 * Properly get CSS into the JS stuff ya lazy bird

 # Roadmap

  * Integrate front end library - DONE
- * Tie the ascii Meta Data into tabs / interface
+ * Tie the ascii Meta Data into tabs / interface - DONE

  * Take a quick look at ASCIIBLASTER, compare code
  * Render the individual blocks

  * To import ASCIIs we are going to have to write an ASCII/ANSI -> JSON
  * Then we can reverse it JSON -> ANSI to export
  * Technically we could have our own file format and share the ASCII data in JSON, but also extra information in the JSON.